Universality in spacetime $\omega$ modes of quarkyonic stars: Introduction

 A central quantity in any theoretical description of neutron stars is the EOS, i.e., the relation between pressure and energy density, $p=p(\epsilon)$, for cold catalyzed matter in beta equilibrium \cite{Lattimer_2004}.
 Once an EOS is specified, the equilibrium stellar sequence (mass--radius relation) and the maximum stable mass follow from the Tolman--Oppenheimer--Volkoff (TOV) equations \cite{PhysRev.55.364,PhysRev.55.374}.
 Conversely, the observational program outlined above provides complementary integral constraints on the EOS; however, because the relevant densities are beyond those probed in laboratories, the EOS at supranuclear density remains uncertain \cite{Lattimer_2007}.
 This uncertainty propagates to key questions such as the density dependence of the sound speed, the onset of new degrees of freedom, and the nature of the hadron--quark transition in cold neutron-star matter \cite{Bedaque_2015,Masuda2013}.

-Recent GW observations have sharpened the long-standing question of the so-called ``lower mass gap'' between the heaviest neutron stars and the lightest black holes \cite{Abbott_2020}.
-The highly asymmetric merger GW190814 revealed a system containing a $\sim 23,M_\odot$ primary black hole and a compact secondary with mass $\sim 2.6,M_\odot$ \cite{Abbott_2020}.
+Recent GW observations have sharpened the long-standing question of the so-called ``lower mass gap" between the heaviest neutron stars and the lightest black holes \cite{Abbott_2020}.
+The highly asymmetric merger GW190814 revealed a system containing a $\sim 23 M_\odot$ primary black hole and a compact secondary with mass $\sim 2.6 M_\odot$ \cite{Abbott_2020}.
 The nature of the secondary (an unusually massive neutron star versus a low-mass black hole) remains debated and depends sensitively on the unknown maximum neutron-star mass and on assumptions about spin and formation channels \cite{Most_2020,Huang_2020}.
-More recently, the event GW230529 \cite{jeetGW230529} was reported as a merger consistent with a neutron star and a compact companion with a mass in the approximate range $\sim 2.5$--$4.5,M_\odot$ \cite{Abac_2024}, again overlapping the putative mass-gap regime.
-These events highlight that dense-matter microphysics and compact-object astrophysics are intertwined: the high-density EOS, possible phase changes in the core, and the resulting maximum mass can all affect how we interpret mass-gap candidates and population trends \cite{Fattoyev_2020,Tan_2020}.
+More recently, the event GW230529 \cite{jeetGW230529} was reported as a merger consistent with a neutron star and a compact companion with a mass in the approximate range $\sim 2.5$--$4.5 M_\odot$ \cite{Abac_2024}, again overlapping the putative mass-gap regime.
+These events provide a unique window into the microphysics of dense matter inside compact objects.
+In particular, they suggest the possible occurrence of phase transitions—such as the conversion of nuclear matter into deconfined quark matter—deep within neutron-star cores.
+Such microphysical effects could raise the maximum neutron-star mass and help explain the existence of unusually heavy neutron-star candidates that fall in the so-called lower mass gap \cite{Fattoyev_2020,Tan_2020}.

 From the theoretical side, due to the ultra-dense matter and complex structure of NS, many EOS models have been proposed, ranging from purely nucleonic descriptions to scenarios that incorporate additional degrees of freedom such as hyperons, meson condensates, or deconfined quark matter \cite{Lattimer_2007,schaffner-bielich_2020,Baym_2018}.
 A key question is not only whether quark degrees of freedom appear in NS interiors, but also how they emerge: through a first-order phase transition with a sharp interface and possible mixed phases, or through a smoother crossover \cite{Masuda2013,NKGfp_1992,eos_mixed_phase_2011,eos_mixed_phase_2016,eos_phasetransition_2024,eos_QCD_constraints_2022,eos_QCD_constraints_2023,Fujimoto_merger_2025}.
 In some first-order transition scenarios, the microphysics of the hadron--quark interface (including the conversion dynamics) can qualitatively affect stellar stability and the structure of equilibrium sequences \cite{NKGfp_1992}.
 In particular, it has been discussed that slow conversion at the phase-splitting surface can lead to extended branches of stable hybrid configurations, with important consequences for proposed universal relations and for the interpretation of global observables \cite{Orsaria_2014}.